Taylor-CCB-Group/MDV/docs/extradocs/datasource.md

 ### regions
 The data contains a number of separate regions, with each data point a location in this region.
 The name of the field which specifies the region and the fields which specify the x, y co-ordinates,

-all_regions is a dictionary with the name of the region (the value in the region field) as the key, it contains the following
+all_regions is a dictionary with the name of the region (the value in the region field) as the key, it contains the following:

-* roi the limits of the regions
+* `roi` the limits of the regions
-* images a dictionary of images describing the file, its position and height, width and name.
+* `images` a dictionary of images describing the file, its position and height, width and name.
 The image can be enlarged or offset from the points
-* default_image - the name of the image that will be loaded - if null or missing, no background image will be loaded
+* `default_image` - the name of the image that will be loaded - if null or missing, no background image will be loaded

 scale - in mm